Timelike Ricci bounds for low regularity spacetimes by optimal transport: Introduction

 This partly answers a question raised in \cite{kunzinger2022}.
 There \cite[Thm.~5.4]{kunzinger2022}, smooth manifolds with $\smash{\Cont^1}$-\emph{Riemannian} metrics and distributional Ricci bounds are shown to be CD spaces.
 A partial converse holds as well \cite[Thm.~6.3]{kunzinger2022}, yet a Lorentzian analogue of this is beyond the scope of our work.

 Our main results provide a set of concrete examples of TCD and TMCP spaces beyond ``sufficiently regular'' spacetimes.
-Furthermore, as concretized further below, the proofs of \autoref{Th:TMCP} and \autoref{Th:TCD nonbr} are based on an approximation argument, which is the first time the weak convergence of measured Lorentzian spaces from \cite[Thm.~3.12]{cavalletti2020} is used in applications; see \autoref{Re:Stab} for a discussion of how this relates to (open) stability questions.
+Moreover, as concretized further below, the proofs of our main results --- \autoref{Th:TMCP} and \autoref{Th:TCD nonbr} --- are based on an approximation argument and are, as such, heavily inspired by the proof of stability of TCD and TMCP \cite{cavalletti2020}, see also \cite{braun2022}, under the first time the novel notion of weak convergence of measured Lorentzian spaces introduced in \cite[Thm.~3.12]{cavalletti2020}; see \autoref{Re:Stab} for a discussion of how this relates to (open) stability questions.

 The mathematical relevance of our setting comes from the PDE point of view, where standard local existence results for the vacuum Einstein equation, together with Sobolev's embedding theorem, in four dimensions just grant $\smash{\Cont^1}$-regularity of $\Rmet$ \cite[p.~10]{rendall2005}, see also \cite{christodoulou2009,klainerman}.
 In general, since the Einstein equation is hyperbolic, its solutions are typically not smooth, which makes the synthetic TCD and TMCP framework interesting to study its rough solutions.
 From a geometric perspective, $\smash{\Cont^1}$ \cite{graf2020} and $\smash{\Cont^{1,1}}$ \cite{kunzinger2015-1} are the lowest regularities under which the classical Hawking singularity theorem \cite{hawking1966,hawking1973} has been proven under distributional timelike Ricci bounds.
 (See \cite{graf2020,kunzinger2022b} for $\smash{\Cont^1}$-versions of the Hawking--Penrose singularity theorem, and \cite{sbr} for an overview over singularity theorems in general relativity.)
 Incidentally, our results build a first bridge between \cite{graf2020, kunzinger2015-1} and the synthetic Hawking singularity theorem for timelike nonbranching low regularity spacetimes from \cite[Thm.~5.6, Cor.~5.13]{cavalletti2020}.
 Indeed, by \autoref{Th:TCD nonbr} and \autoref{Re:Geod equ}, the distributional $\smash{\Cont^{1,1}}$-versions from \cite{kunzinger2015-1} are included in \cite{cavalletti2020} (in the sense that the assumptions in \cite{cavalletti2020} really extend those of \cite{kunzinger2015-1}).
 In a similar kind, by \autoref{Th:TMCP}, timelike nonbranching $\smash{\Cont^1}$-spacetimes with distributional timelike Ricci bounds as in \cite{graf2020} are covered by \cite{cavalletti2020}.
 However, unlike the $\smash{\Cont^{1,1}}$-case, $\smash{\Cont^1}$-spacetimes are generally expected to admit timelike branching, hence \cite{cavalletti2020} remains unknown to apply to some spaces from \cite{graf2020}.